dinethmeegoda/Continuum-Flow/README.md

 Cloning the repository and ensuring that DirectX is correctly installed should be the only steps necessary to build and run *Breakpoint* locally.
 The camera uses WASD for standard cardinal movement, and Space and Control for up/down movement.
 Press shift and rotate the mouse to rotate the camera.
 All mouse control of the fluid happens when right click is pressed, with extra keyboard combinations to change the functionality.
 Shift is for pull, alt is for grab, and no button is for push.

+#### Building in VS Code
+- Clone the repository
+- From the command pallete (Ctrl + Shift + P), run `Debug: Select and Start Debugging > Release` to build and run the release build of the project.

 ## DirectX Core

 We built our project on top of the DirectX 12 graphics API, creating our own engine infrastructure with guidance from the DX documentation, samples, and tutorial series by Ohjurot.
 Our engine includes wrapper classes for central DirectX concepts such as structured buffers and descriptor heaps.
 It also provides scene constructs with support for standard vertex render pipelines, mesh-shading pipelines, and compute pipelines.
 With these, we can render meshes from OBJ files, PBMPM particles, and mesh-shaded fluid surfaces.
 The default scene includes a first person camera and mouse interaction with the PBMPM particle simulation.